Bad Newz Kennels: Disposition of the dogs

-On July 8, 2008 an article was published by The Washington Post reporting on the status of the dogs.
-At the time of the article, two of the seized dogs had been euthanized - one for aggression, as mentioned previously, and one due to health problems.
+On July 8, 2008, an article was published by The Washington Post reporting on the status of the dogs.
+At the time of the article, two of the seized dogs had been euthanized – one for aggression, as mentioned previously, and one due to health problems.
 Of the 47 remaining dogs, 22 were sent to an animal sanctuary at the Best Friends Animal Society in Utah because of aggression toward other dogs, and 25 were placed in foster care.
 Several of the latter have been adopted.
 The dogs and therapists were featured in a DogTown episode entitled "DogTown: Saving the Michael Vick Dogs" on the National Geographic Channel.
 The newspaper again profiled the dogs in September 2019.
 The article revealed that 11 of the dogs were still alive and how the dogfighting investigation was a watershed moment for animal welfare.

 A program on WHYY in September 2010 covered the disposition of the Michael Vick dogs.
 One of the participants in the program was Jim Gorant who has written a book about the dogs called The Lost Dogs: Michael Vick's Dogs and Their Tale of Rescue and Redemption.

-In December 2021, Frodo, the last of the 47 dogs rescued from Vick’s dogfighting operation died at the age of 15, only a few days after the death of another dog, Jonny Justice.
+In December 2021, Frodo, the last of the 47 dogs rescued from Vick's dogfighting operation died at the age of 15, only a few days after the death of another dog, Jonny Justice.

 Defenders of Vick

 Numerous athletes generated additional controversy by making public comments supporting and defending Vick.
 Stephon Marbury, a point guard for the New York Knicks, called dogfighting a sport and compared it to hunting and said that a similar reaction does not occur when other animals die.
 Roy Jones Jr., a prominent boxer, stated, "really two dogs fighting can happen in anyone's backyard or on the street.
 It happened in my backyard, two of my dogs fought and one died."
 Clinton Portis, a star running back on the Washington Redskins, stated, "I don't know if he was fighting dogs or not, but it's his property, it's his dog.
 If that's what he wants to do, do it.
 I think people should mind their own business."
-Deion Sanders, a former star football and baseball player and current commentator for CBS Sports, stated, "Why are we indicting him?
+Deion Sanders, a former star football and baseball player and current head coach of the Colorado Buffaloes, stated, "Why are we indicting him?
 Was he the ringleader?
 Is he the big fish?
 Or is there someone else?
 The fights allegedly occurred at a property that he purchased for a family member.
 They apparently found carcasses on the property, but I must ask you again, is he the ringleader?
 This situation reminds me of a scene in the movie New Jack City when drug dealer Nino Brown is on the witness stand and eloquently says, 'This thing is bigger than me.'
 Are we using Vick to get to the ringleader?
 Are we using him to bring an end to dogfighting in the United States?
 The only thing I can gather from this situation is that we're using Vick."